RaviTejaUOH/Flask-image-classification-app/README.md

-## VGG16 IMAGE CLASSIFICATION
+## FLASK IMAGE CLASSIFICATION

-This repository helps you to deploy a simple flask app which uses VGG16 architecture with Imagenet weights to help classify images.
+This repository helps you to deploy a simple flask app which uses Mobilenet architecture with Imagenet weights to help classify images.